RobRomijnders/ssl_graph/readme.md

   * __The different classes lie near sub-manifolds__ This assumption states that the data of the different classes crowd together near sub manifolds.
 This will help SSL, because we can learn about the various sub manifolds from our data points, regardless of the labels.
   * __The decision boundary lies in low density regions in the input space.__ This assumption follows from the second and third assumption.
 If we assume that all data lie near a manifold and the classes lie near sub manifolds, then it follows that the regions between these sub manifolds have low density.
 This helps SSL, because we can infer these low density regions from the unlabeled data.

 Roughly, I like to summarize these assumptions into a smoothness property.
 From these assumptions, it follows that any model for this data has a smoothness property.
 Nearby points must have nearby labels.
 The notion of _near_ is relative to the manifold.
-The manifold might be curved in some directions,
+The manifold might be curved in some directions, but on any small region, we may interpret it as an Euclidean space.
+(I like the intro of [this](https://en.wikipedia.org/wiki/Manifold) wikipeddia article)

 # Transductive or inductive learning